List of Fables characters: Snow White

 Snow White is a major character in Fables.
 She is based on two stories recorded by the Brothers Grimm, Snow-White and Rose-Red and the more famous Snow White and the Seven Dwarves.

-Snow was born in a small cottage and lived there with her younger twin sister Rose Red.
-In their youth, they were inseparable, swearing to each other that nothing would ever come between them.
-However, with time, they had a falling out.
-Snow got married with Prince Charming, but they divorced after she found him in bed with Rose.
+Snow White was born in a small cottage and lived there with her younger twin sister Rose Red.
+In their youth, they were inseparable, swearing to each other that nothing would ever come between them, but they later had a falling out.
+Snow eventually married Prince Charming, but they divorced after she found him in bed with Rose.
+As revealed late in the series' run, she and Rose Red are part of a deeply magical bloodline in which all the sisters of each generation must attempt to kill each other, the sole survivor inheriting all of the family's power.
+Their mother, Lauda, had attempted to end the cycle by having only one child, but she was confounded when she gave birth to twins.